in /equality report

 If I am not able to help homeless people financially at all the time, would it help if I at least don’t ignore them?

-Of course, it would.
+I think it would.
 Ask people on the streets how they feel when those passing them by pretending that they don’t exist.
 And listen to what they say.

 Would it be worth to volunteer for an organisation helping homeless people?
 Or even create one?
 And over again what about campaigning and raising awareness.
 Could there also be different ways you could help?

-How could we change this?
+Without going deep into tripled universities’ fees in England too much, how could we change this?
 Could we start to learn about whatever we enjoy by ourselves?
 Then find like-minded people and join groups?
 There is an amazing quantity of good quality information out there to learn from.
 If we topped it up with some ‘hands-on’ experience and volunteering in the field of our choice, would we still need a diploma to enjoy future employment?

 As you see there are many things we could do on a personal level and on a communal level to decrease and eventually erase inequality.

 No matter how big or small our efforts are.
-But what matters is to have a vision of a better world for all and walk towards it by the way we think and act.
+Yet, what matters is to have a vision of a better world for all and walk towards it by the way we think and act.